snayfach/MicrobeCensus/README.md

 ### Examples
 Input files:
-- MicrobeCensus/example/example.fq.gz contains 10,000 sequences in FASTQ format.
-Read lengths vary betweeb 60-100 bp.
+- MicrobeCensus/microbe_census/example/example.fq.gz contains 10,000 sequences in FASTQ format.
+Read lengths vary between 60-100 bp.
 Sequences are metagenomic reads from a stool sample.
-- MicrobeCensus/example/example.fa.gz contains 10,000 500 bp sequences in FASTA format.
+- MicrobeCensus/microbe_census/example/example.fa.gz contains 10,000 500 bp sequences in FASTA format.
   Sequences are simulated shotgun reads from the bacterial genome Treponema pallidum.
-* These are toy datasets.
+- These are toy datasets.
 In practice, between 300,000 to 500,000 reads are needed for accurate estimates of average genome size for most metagenomes

 Examples:
-- Run with default options using either FASTA or FASTQ input files: microbe_census.py example.fq.gz fastq_example.out microbe_census.py example.fa.gz fasta_example.out
+- Run with default options using either FASTA or FASTQ input files:
+  `run_microbe_census.py example.fq.gz fastq_example.out`
+  `run_microbe_census.py example.fa.gz fasta_example.out`
-- Run with recommended quality filtering options: microbe_census.py -d -u 0 -m 5 example.fq.gz fastq_example.out
+- Run with quality filtering options:
+  `run_microbe_census.py -u 5 -m 5 example.fq.gz fastq_example.out`
-- Run with manually specified number of reads and read length: microbe_census.py -n 1000 -l 500 example.fa.gz fasta_example.out
+- Run with manually specified number of reads and read length:
+  `run_microbe_census.py -n 1000 -l 500 example.fa.gz fasta_example.out`

 ### Normalization
-We recommending using the statistic RPKG (reads per kb per genome equivalent) to quantify gene-family abundance from shotgun metagenomes.This is similar to the commonly used statistic RPKM, but instead of dividing by the number of mapped reads, we divide by the number of genome equivalents:
+AGS estimated from MicrobeCensus can be used to normalize functional abundance profiles.
+We recommending using the statistic RPKG (reads per kb per genome equivalent) to quantify gene-family abundance from shotgun metagenomes.
+This is similar to the commonly used statistic RPKM, but instead of dividing by the number of total mapped reads, we divide by the number of genome equivalents:

 >RPKG = (reads mapped to gene)/(gene length in kb)/(genome equivalents), where
 >genomes equivalent = (total DNA sequenced in bp)/(average genome size in bp), and